suhas-kamath/Bounce-Bash/README.md

 Persistent Data: Used PlayerPrefs to store high scores and total coins locally on the player’s device.

-Daily Challenge System: Built out a daily challenge manager (like “collect 50 coins”), though I haven’t hooked up the UI for it yet.Manager of daily challegene is commited in the project
+Daily Challenge System: Built out a daily challenge manager (like “collect 50 coins”), though I haven’t hooked up the UI for it yet.Manager of daily Challenge is commited in the project

 🐞 Known Issues

 Right now, if the saved coin count is lower than the current coin count, nothing really happens — just a debug log shows up.
 Could improve that logic.

 The coin and obstacle spawn probability is purely random at the moment.
 It could’ve been better if it took previous difficulty levels into account to scale the challenge over time.